|MP 2.04.32||Measurement of Lipoprotein-Associated Phospholipase A2 in the Assessment of Cardiovascular Risk|

-This policy was created in October 2003 and updated periodically with literature review.
-The most recent update with literature review covers the period of April 2012 through May 15, 2013.
+This policy was created in October 2003 and updated periodically with literature reviews.
+The most recent update with literature review covers the period from May 2013 through May 12, 2014.

 A large body of literature has accumulated on the utility of risk factors in the prediction of future cardiac events.
 The evidence reviewed for this policy statement consists of large, prospective cohort studies that have evaluated the association of lipoprotein-associated phospholipase A2 (Lp-PLA2) with cardiovascular outcomes.
 A smaller amount of literature is available on the utility of Lp-PLA2 as a treatment target.

 The National Cholesterol Education Program (NCEP) ATP-III guidelines(1) document notes that to determine their clinical significance, the emerging risk factors should be evaluated against the following criteria to determine their clinical significance:

 - Significant predictive power that is independent of other major risk factors

 - A relatively high prevalence in the population (justifying routine measurement in risk assessment)